Program Details.

 Detailed information about the ideal recommended study plan, etc. is available here.

-To help you get off to a good start, we have put together a timetable for the 2023/2024 Winter Semester.
-These schedules are for reference and can be adjusted to your personal schedule.
-The livestreams to Vienna/Bregenz are marked in violet in the upper left corner.
+To help you get off to a good start, we have put together a recommended schedule for the Winter Semester and the Summer Semester.
+The schedule is for reference only and can be adjusted to suit your personal schedule.
+The livestreams to Vienna/Bregenz are in the upper left corner (marked in violet).

 Types of Courses